NearNodeFlash/dwsutil/README.md

             "result": "succeeded"
         },
         {
-            "message": "Workflow Resource named 'wfr-batch-1' must be in a state of 'teardown' to be deleted, current state is 'proposal'", "name": "wfr-batch-1",
+            "message": "Workflow Resource named 'wfr-batch-1' must be in a state of 'Teardown' to be deleted, current state is 'Proposal'", "name": "wfr-batch-1",
             "result": "failed"
         },
         {
-            "message": "Workflow Resource named 'wfr-batch-2' must be in a state of 'teardown' to be deleted, current state is 'proposal'", "name": "wfr-batch-2",
+            "message": "Workflow Resource named 'wfr-batch-2' must be in a state of 'Teardown' to be deleted, current state is 'Proposal'", "name": "wfr-batch-2",
             "result": "failed"
         },
         {
-            "message": "Workflow Resource named 'wfr-batch-3' must be in a state of 'teardown' to be deleted, current state is 'proposal'", "name": "wfr-batch-3",
+            "message": "Workflow Resource named 'wfr-batch-3' must be in a state of 'Teardown' to be deleted, current state is 'Proposal'", "name": "wfr-batch-3",
             "result": "failed"
         },
         {
-            "message": "Workflow Resource named 'wfr-batch-4' must be in a state of 'teardown' to be deleted, current state is 'proposal'", "name": "wfr-batch-4",
+            "message": "Workflow Resource named 'wfr-batch-4' must be in a state of 'Teardown' to be deleted, current state is 'Proposal'", "name": "wfr-batch-4",
             "result": "failed"
         }